greenfork/nimraylib_now/HACKING.md

 Since every step is done automatically, updating to the next version should be a comparatively easy task.

+# What to run after changing this library

+1. `nimble convert` - re-generates Nim files from C files
+2. `nimble testExamples` - re-generates big test file and runs it
+3. `nimble testIndividualExamples` - re-generates individual test files and runs them

 # How to update this library